microsoft/PowerPlatformConnectors/certified-connectors/Strategic Portfolio Manager/Readme.md

 ## Supported Triggers:
 The connector supports the following triggers:
-* `On Entity Created`: Executed when a new entity is created in the Strategic Portfolio Manager site.
+* `On Entity Created`: Executed when a new entity is created in the NH360 Portfolio Insights site.
-* `On Entity Deleted`: Executed when one or more entities are deleted from the Strategic Portfolio Manager site.
+* `On Entity Deleted`: Executed when one or more entities are deleted from the NH360 Portfolio Insights site.
 * `On Entity Updated`: Executed when entity fields are updated.
 * `On Financial Values Change`: Executed when a financial value is changed.
 * `On Resource Assignment Created`: Executed when one or more resources are added to an entity’s resource plan.
 * `On Resource Assignment Removed`: Executed when one or more resources are deleted.
 * `On Resource Assignment Updated`: Executed when one or more resources are re-assigned.
-* `On Milestone Created`: Executed when a milestone is created in the Strategic Portfolio Manager site.
+* `On Milestone Created`: Executed when a milestone is created in the NH360 Portfolio Insights site.
-* `On Milestone Deleted`: Executed when a milestone is deleted in the Strategic Portfolio Manager site.
+* `On Milestone Deleted`: Executed when a milestone is deleted in the NH360 Portfolio Insights site.
-* `On Milestone Updated`: Executed when a milestone is edited in the Strategic Portfolio Manager site.
+* `On Milestone Updated`: Executed when a milestone is edited in the NH360 Portfolio Insights site.
-* `On Relationship Created`: Executed each time a new relationship is created in the Strategic Portfolio Manager site.
+* `On Relationship Created`: Executed each time a new relationship is created in the NH360 Portfolio Insights site.
-* `On Relationship Deleted`: Executed each time a new relationship is deleted in the Strategic Portfolio Manager site.
+* `On Relationship Deleted`: Executed each time a new relationship is deleted in the NH360 Portfolio Insights site.
-* `On Relationship Updated`: Executed each time a new relationship is edited in the Strategic Portfolio Manager site.
+* `On Relationship Updated`: Executed each time a new relationship is edited in the NH360 Portfolio Insights site.
 * `On Process Stage Transition`: Executed when an entity changes its workflow stage.
 * `On Change Request Created`: Executed when a new Change Request is created.
 * `On Change Request Deleted`: Executed when a “Change request” is deleted.